Teredell/FCC/README.md

 26/5/20
 I have now figured out how to make JS "run" in Microsoft visual code!
 In addition I have figured out how to connect it thru github desktop to automagically update the repositiories.
-Lots of googling but now i'll slowly add all those lessons over.
+Lots of googling but now I'll slowly add all those lessons over.
 Extra practice is good though.

 31/5/20